jethrocarr/howalarming/README.md

-# Antisteal
+# itsalarming

-Antisteal is a collection of lightweight applications for bidirectional control of house alarm systems (this includes receiving alerts, but also sending instructions) making it easy to integrate alarm IP modules with other systems and writing various support applications.
+itsalarming is a collection of lightweight applications for bidirectional control of house alarm systems (this includes receiving alerts, but also sending instructions) making it easy to integrate alarm IP modules with other systems and writing various support applications.